Psalm 8: New Testament

-If the first Adam was set over the animal kingdom to work it and bring order, the second Adam, Jesus, brings order even to 'beastly acting kingdoms in his reign and return.
-His kingdom in contrast with theirs and brings a greater order and peace.

 Catholic Church

-According to the Rule of Saint Benedict, this psalm was sung or recited on Tuesday at the office of prime.
+According to the Rule of Saint Benedict, Psalm 8 is to be sung or recited by monks and nuns on Tuesday at the office of prime.

-In the Liturgy of the Hours, the psalm is recited to Lauds on Saturday of second and in the fourth week.
-It often appears in the Eucharistic liturgy: it is found in the feast of the Trinity, the Easter octave, the first Tuesday of Ordinary Time, the 5th Tuesday of Ordinary Time and the 28th Saturday in Ordinary Time.
+In the Roman Rite the psalm is recited twice a month as part of the Liturgy of the Hours, at Lauds on Saturday of weeks two and four.
+Additionally, it is also frequently used as the responsorial psalm at Mass: on Trinity Sunday, in the Easter Octave, on the first Tuesday of Ordinary Time, the 5th Tuesday of Ordinary Time, and on the 28th Saturday in Ordinary Time.

 Pope Paul VI cited this psalm in his message on the Apollo 11 goodwill disk.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Book of Common Prayer

-In the Church of England's Book of Common Prayer, Psalm 8 is appointed to be read on the evening of the first day of the month.
+In the Church of England's Book of Common Prayer, Psalm 8 is appointed to be read on the evening of the first day of the month, as well as at Mattins on Ascension Day.